How Does LendingTree Get Paid?

 Annual fees

 You may be stuck with an annual membership fee, even if you never use your credit line.
-The amount can vary depending on your lender.
+The amount can vary depending on your lender, so if you really hate to pay an annual fee, shop around — many lenders don’t charge one.

-Read more Compare our picks for the best HELOC lenders.
+Compare LendingTree expert picks for the best HELOC lenders.

 Inactivity charges

-Lenders make their income on interest charged — and if you don’t use your credit line, they don’t make any money.
+Lenders make their income on interest charged, so if you don’t use your credit line, they don’t make any money.
 As a result, they may charge you an inactivity fee.
 If you don’t have immediate plans to use your HELOC, avoid opening one that includes this fee.

 Early termination fees

 You may be required to take out a minimum amount when you close on your HELOC.
-If you can’t avoid this requirement, you can always just pay off the balance once you receive the cash.
+If you can’t meet that minimum threshold, you can be on the hook for a small fee.

 There may be additional fees for fixed-rate HELOCs

-HELOC rates are usually variable, which could make your payments unaffordable down the line — especially during the final repayment period.
-Your lender may offer an option to convert your HELOC rate to a fixed interest rate.
-There may be additional fees to make the switch, so double-check with your lender if your terms still aren’t clear after reviewing your HELOC paperwork.
+HELOC rates are usually variable, and if they rise sharply, your payments could become unaffordable — especially during the final repayment period.
+Your lender may offer an option to convert your variable HELOC rate to a fixed interest rate, which can help make your payments more affordable.
+But there may be additional fees to make the switch, so check your closing paperwork or double-check with your lender if you’re unsure of their policy.

-Some banks and credit unions offer no-closing-cost home equity loans and HELOCs, but this doesn’t always mean that you’re entirely dodging those costs.
 While there are some lenders who offer true no-closing-cost home equity loans or HELOCs, more often the lender will have a way of making sure they recoup those costs.
-In many cases, this means either rolling the closing costs into your loan amount or raising your interest rate to cover them.
+In many cases, this means either:

 1. Borrow less

-Home equity loan fees are often charged as a percentage of your loan amount.
-The less you borrow, the less you’ll pay in closing costs.
+Loan fees are often charged as a percentage of your loan amount: the less you borrow, the less you’ll pay in closing costs.
 Avoid the temptation to borrow as much as possible or more than you intend — if you borrow more than you can afford to pay back, you could lose your home to foreclosure.

-Calculator Try using a home equity calculator to estimate how much you could borrow.
+Use LendingTree’s home equity calculator to estimate how much you could borrow from your home.

 2. Find a no-closing-cost home equity lender